dadi/docs/src/api/getting-started/installing.md

 title: Getting Started
 ---

-# Installing DADI Web
+# Installing DADI API

 ## NPM

 All our platform microservices are available from [NPM](https://www.npmjs.com/).
-To install *Web*.
+To install *Api*.

 ```
-$ npm install @dadi/web
+$ npm install @dadi/api
 ```

 ## Manual install

-If you do not want to use NPM, you can grab the latest [release](https://github.com/dadi/web/releases).
+If you do not want to use NPM, you can grab the latest [release](https://github.com/dadi/api/releases).
 Then you can install:

 ```
 $ cd ./release-download-location/